ministryofjustice/security-guidance/docs/data-handling-and-information-sharing-guide.md

 #### Data in transit

-The term “data in transit” covers all electronic moves or transfers of data from one IT system to another, where either the sender or the recipient system is an MoJ IT system.
+The term "data in transit" covers all electronic moves or transfers of data from one IT system to another, where either the sender or the recipient system is an MoJ IT system.
 This includes the electronic movement of data using either a system-to-system connection such as CJSE, or removable media such as a [USB mass storage device](#usb-mass-storage-device).

 ##### Secure network \(system-to-system electronic transfer\)